Notice to Appear for Misdemeanor Charges

 Rule 3.125(a) defines “notice to appear” to mean a “written order issued by a law enforcement officer in lieu of physical arrest requiring a person accused of violating the law to appear in a designated court or governmental office at a specified date and time.”

-If you are issued a notice to appear it will direct you to comply with certain instructions such as appearing in court at a designated time and place.
-If you fail to appear in court at the appropriate time, the trial court is required to issue an arrest warrant for your arrest.
+If you are issued a notice to appear, it will direct you to comply with certain instructions, such as appearing in court at a designated time and place.
+If you fail to appear in court at the appropriate time, the trial court is required to issue an arrest warrant.

-The notice to appear may be issued by the arresting officer at the time of the arrest.
+The arresting officer may issue the notice to appear at the time of the arrest.
 Alternatively, you may be brought to the police headquarters or jail and released from that location with a notice to appear.

 Notice to Appear issued by the Arresting Officer